-I pay annually; will I be affected by the rate rise?
+I pay annually; will I be affected by the premium increase?

 I pay in advance, what happens to my membership?

-For all members who have paid in advance, your current paid-to-date will remain unchanged.
+For all members who have paid in advance before 1 April 2020, your current paid-to-date will remain unchanged.
 Your rate is protected for the period that your membership is currently paid to.
-From 1 January 2019, members will be able to pay contributions in advance for a maximum of 12 months.

 I can’t afford this contribution, what can I do?